YuvalZippin/Disorder-Induced-Anomalous-Mobility-Enhancement-in-Confined-Geometries/README.md

 # 🚀 Disorder-Induced Anomalous Mobility Enhancement in Confined Geometries

 ## 📄 Abstract
 This project explores how spatial disorder can paradoxically enhance the mobility of particles within confined geometries.
-We reconstruct and extend Quantum Transport Models (QTMs) to examine the effects of quenched disorder and geometric constraints on particle dynamics.
+We reconstruct and extend Quenched Trap Model (QTMs) to examine the effects of quenched disorder and geometric constraints on particle dynamics.
 Our simulations aim to reproduce established results, verify analytical predictions, and contribute insights into anomalous diffusion in disordered environments.

 ## 🧪 Research Context
 - **Laboratory**: Professor Stas Borv’s Research Group
 - **Researcher**: Undergraduate Physics Student (Static Physics specialization)
-- **Primary Focus**: Anomalous transport in disordered and confined media using Quantum Transport Models (QTMs)
+- **Primary Focus**: Anomalous transport in disordered and confined media using Quenched Trap Model (QTMs)

 ## 🛠️ Methodology and Tools
 - **Programming Languages**: Python (prototyping), C++ (high-performance implementation)